April 1, 2026 - American Journal - Breanna Morello

 Sure, but their desalinization only accounts for 3% of their total water pool, whereas some of these nations, it's a majority.

-We're also not like we're taking the Iranian side.
+We're also not like, we're taking the Iranian side.

 That's not our position.

-We look at this as like, oh, well, the Mercedes hit the 18 wheeler on the highway, and there's a giant eight car fire now.
+We look at this as like, oh, well, the Mercedes hit the 18 wheeler on the highway, and there's a giant eight car fire now, and then there's body parts everywhere in the street.

 Iran's new regime president, much less radicalized and far more intelligent than his predecessors, has just asked the United States of America for a ceasefire.